For Some Women Nearing Menopause, Depression And Anxiety Can Spike

 "It's a very common situation for women, and doctors are not keeping up with that," says Payne.

-This is partly because most physicians, even OB-GYNs get little education about perimenopause, says Joffe.
+This is partly because most physicians, even OB-GYNs, get little education about perimenopause, says Joffe.

 Hines and many other women who wrote to NPR said they found they had to be in the driving seat when it comes to looking for and finding the right help or treatment.